rob-ng15/Silice-Playground/DE10NANO/README.md

 0 | Idle
 1 | Set pixel x,y to colour
 2 | Fill rectangle x,y to param0,param1 in colour
-3 | Bresenham's line drawing algorithm from x,y to param0,param1 in colour<br>Work in Progress
+3 | Bresenham's line drawing algorithm from x,y to param0,param1 in colour
 5 | Bresenham's circle drawing algorithm centred at x,y of radius r in colour<br>Work in Progress

 The TPU is controlled by writing to the following addresses: